Captainfl4me/vhdl-simple-alu/README.md

-btnR|Trigger OR output from A and B. btnD|Trigger XOR output from A and B. btnC|Trigger logical right shift output from B. Show ACR flags.
+btnR|Trigger OR output from A and B. btnD|Trigger XOR output from A and B. btnC|Trigger logical right shift output from B. Show ACR flags. a|8 bits input bus.
+SW0:7 on physical board. b|8 bits input bus.
+SW8:15 on physical board.

 ## Outputs map

 label|description
 --|--
 led|Output of the ALU using led LD0 to LD7 on physical board. acr|Carry flag.
-Trigger if sum output a carry or if bit shifted is one. avr|Overflow flag.
-After a signed sum verify that result has not overflow signed range. hc|Half carry flag.
+Trigger if sum output a carry or if bit shifted is one.
+LD15 on physical board. avr|Overflow flag.
+After a signed sum verify that result has not overflow signed range.
+LD13 on physical board. hc|Half carry flag.
 Carry of 4 bits sum of a(0:3) and b(0:3).
+LD14 on physical board.

 ## Logisim Evolution implementation